IHOC/Server/ISSUE_TEMPLATE.md

 http://gist.github.com is the prefered site for all reports, logs, and lists.

-TeamIHOC Server issue occured on (Identified by modpack installed ie. All The Mods):
+TeamIHOC Server issue occurred on (Identified by modpack installed ie. All The Mods):

-Narative description of issue or crash:
+Narrative description of issue or crash:

 Steps to reproduce the issue or crash: